slerman12/Help-me/7-Ongoing.md

 #

 <sup>$\text{\color{blue}[2.]:}$ The answer was "no" no matter how he interpreted it.
-Six-month reviews, which are meant to help students, are a small pedantic point under the circumstances, with a brand new committee and a second departing advisor in a studnet's 6th traumatic year.</sup>
+Six-month reviews, which are meant to help students, are a small pedantic point under the circumstances, with a brand new committee and a second departing advisor in a student's 6th traumatic year.</sup>

 ### Email: 02/09/2024